hphelion/documentation/moonshot/manage.administration-dashboard.welcome.md

 ## Why You Use the Administration Dashboard

-You can use the Administration Dashboard as a simplified means of creating and managing HP Cloud OS resources, topology designs, and deployment profiles.
+You can use the Administration Dashboard as a simplified means of creating and managing HP Cloud OS for Moonshot resources, topology designs, and deployment profiles.

 The Administration Dashboard also provides the ability to provision a composite topology described by the topology templates and infrastructure design documents.
 The Administration Dashboard is associated with a single cloud.